zokikoz/get-config/README.md

 Devices are polled in the order specified in **pool.yml**.
 Configuration files are saved in the archive directory.
 Errors occurred during device polling are saved in the log file (by default **./errors.log**)

-[templates.rb](./templates.rb) defines device type templates for polling them via telnet.
+In [templates.rb](./templates.rb) file defined device type templates for polling them via telnet.
 Templates are in form of methods using the [Net::Telnet](https://github.com/ruby/net-telnet) class commands.
 If necessary, it is possible to add new templates (methods).
 In the current version, the following types of network devices are specified:

 - omnistack_enable - Alcatel OmniStack LS enable password login
 - omnistack_user - Alcatel OmniStack LS username/password login